Oberlin College recognizes you may elect to take time away from Oberlin for medical reasons in order to receive health care.

 - Have your health care provider submit the Health Care Provider Assessment and Recommendations form for student’s return from MLOA by mail or fax.
 See the forms for address or fax number.

-- Fill out the reinstatement form for the AARC.
+- Fill out the Reinstatement Application for the AARC.

 - Check PRESTO to see if you have any holds (library fines, etc.) and clear those up to speed up the process.